Site icon I Love to Watch You Play

 I also know there will be some amazing moments.

 Our kids may bond a little more with their teammates.
+We will bond with other parents.
 There will be opportunities to learn something in every game.
 Encouragement and respect go a long way.
 We will have long days, but the players and coaches will have longer days.
 Remember that this is not their day job for most coaches.
 They coach so our kids can play.
 Thank them (the same goes for most refs, and none are making millions).

 As Youth Sports Parents, Whose Dream Is It?

 Don’t forget to BREATHE.
 Attitude is everything at these tournaments, both on and off the court, and our players are watching us!
-All the crazy little things that drive you crazy in the moment will mean nothing a few weeks {or a few days} later.
+All the little things that drive you crazy in the moment will mean nothing a few weeks {or a few days}.
 Be supportive, have a good time, and soak up all this time with your child.

 My Daughter Quit Sport, and This Is What I Want Youth Sports Parents To Know